Head of Programmes at eCabs Technology Division

 In a world driven by data, new exciting challenges emerge to harness that power and make good use of it.
 “As our service grows, our models are increasingly helping us predict traffic patterns and trends.
 This allows us to keep offering a reliable service within the shortest time possible and at competitive prices.
 With aspirations of product development into the ‘Last Mile’ delivery segment my role becomes more fun and challenging as I help to translate these innovative business requirements into IT deliverables, which will essentially see customers and their parcels reaching their destinations in a quicker, smoother and more efficient manner.”

-Kerstin admits that being interested and fascinated by astronomy, her first inspiration as a young girl was Katherine Johnson, the famed mathematician who was instrumental in Nasa’s first manned space flights.
+Kerstin is interested and fascinated by astronomy.
+Her first inspiration as a young girl was Katherine Johnson, the famed mathematician who was instrumental in Nasa’s first manned space flights.
 Famed by the recent Hollywood movie Hidden Figures, Katherine Johnson carved her place in the history books.
 Kerstin says that there is no reason not to dream big and go for the achievement.
 “We’re only scratching the surface of possibilities here and that is what I love about this subject and this company.
 The future is bright – even in the face of the battles we face today.”